 Preheat the oven at 450º and position the rack in the middle of the oven.

-Place on a heavy baking dish and spread on each half, ¼ of a teaspoon of butter, Herbs de Province, salt and pepper, and a drop of olive oil.
+Place on a heavy roasting pan and spread on each half, ¼ of a teaspoon of butter, Herbs de Provence, salt and pepper, and a drop of olive oil.
 Place in the hot oven and cook for 30 to 45 minutes.
 Poke the hen while cooking to release any juices.

 When done, remove from the oven, place the hen in a dish and cover with aluminum foil and let rest.